 Outercourse — there’s more to sex than just having sex

-It’s non-penetrative sex (or ‘outer sex’ as it is sometimes known), which can be considered any act of a sexual action which doesn’t include the penetrative aspects of vaginal, anal, or oral* sex.
+Outercourse is non-penetrative sex (or ‘outer sex’ as it is sometimes known).
+It’s any act of a sexual action which doesn’t include the penetrative aspects of vaginal, anal, or oral* sex.
 Some penetrative acts such as fingering are considered to be outercourse, however.

 *oral is considered by some to be non-penetrative – after all, there’s no panel of judges making the rules here, right?